 - Precise fit every time you wear your helmet

 - Involves both hands to tighten and undo

 - Need to ensure proper tightness every time

 Quick release buckles on motorcycle helmets are a nice alternative for those who find double D-ring straps too much to fiddle with.
 A bit less common and typically found on helmets above $100, or more depending on the brand.
 Quick release makes removing a helmet a lot easier and can be done without taking your gloves off in most scenarios.

-Helmet fitment is crucial for safety.
+Helmet fitment is crucial for safety (learn how to measure for size).
 Quick release micro ratcheting systems offer the same fit every time and are a bit easier, or at least faster, to fasten than D rings.
 Still a two handed job similar to D rings, but these retentions systems only require inserting a buckle rather than snaking a strap through a few metal rings.

 - Quick tighten and release - convenience